 The College is committed to support doctors throughout their career.
-We hope trainers will find the range of resources available in this section useful to read as they deliver the RCOphth curriculum and teach and assess trainees.
+We hope trainers will find the range of resources available in this section useful to read as they deliver the OST Curriculum and teach and assess trainees.

 Useful Links and Resources

 OST Introductory Booklet Getting started in OST (7 Important Things to Do in the First Month).